magenta-aps/mox/doc/user/api/delete.rst

 .. http:delete:: /(service)/(object)/(regex:uuid)

-   A Delete operation deletes the object and return its UUID.
+   The Delete operation deletes the object and return its UUID.

    After an object is deleted, it cannot be retrieved by :ref:`Read
    <ReadOperation>`, :ref:`List <ListOperation>` and :ref:`Search Operations